 A \$50 finance fee will be charged to the student's account balance.
-The payment plan is a monthly payment of 25 percent of the balance due on the first of the month from September 1st to December 1st for fall semester and Feb 1st to May 1st for spring semester.
-Example: \$4,900 times 25 percent = a monthly payment of \$1,225 Failure to make timely payments according to the schedule will result in additional late payment charges.
+The payment plan is a monthly payment of 25 percent of the balance due on the first of the month from September 1st to December 1st for the fall semester and Feb 1st to May 1st for the spring semester.
+Example: \$4,900 times 25 percent = a monthly payment of \$1,225 Students and Parents/Guardians may elect to use our Easy Pay Automatic Payment Plan.
+Our finance office will work with you to establish these payment dates (finance@valorcollege.edu) Failure to make timely payments according to the schedule will result in additional late payment charges.
 Non-payment will also put students at risk of being locked out of their classes for the current semester and could be denied registration for future semesters until all payments have been made current.